128technology/docs/docs/intro_installation_azure_mist.md

 6. Copy the URL of the template located in the field "URL" that best suits your needs.
 7. Create the parameters file.
 8. Accept the terms of use and conditions of the image.
 9. Launch the deployment with the corresponding Azure CLI or PowerShell commands, making use of the URL of the template identified previously.
-For additional information see [Launch the Template]](#launch-the-template).
+For additional information see [Launch the Template](#launch-the-template).

 Once the deployment completes, information is provided in the Outputs tab on the left hand side.